Jacedeuce/notes/StackEdit/Coding Dojo/Python/Django app process.md

 ##### Note:
 * I am using __djangoServEnv__ as my environment name
 * Substitute in your own values when the text is contained in curly brackets `{}`
+* Console commands are proceeded with the current path and activated environment
 ### Set up the project
 * ___activate___ environment , create a project
 ```console